mdepaul/RandomizedList/README.md

       return sb.ToString();
   }
 ```
-See https://github.com/mdepaul/XRng.git for Prng useage.
+See https://github.com/mdepaul/XRng.git for IPrng useage.
 It is required to provide the internal randomization functionality of RandomizedList.